megano/case-study-fraud-detection/README.md

 # Case Study Fraud Detection

-### Authors: Karey, Megano, Nick, Aymeric
+### Authors: Karey, Megan, Nick, Aymeric

 # Planned Scope
 Challenge: The company needs to flag potential new fraud for further review as it comes in so it can be triaged by most pressing (and costly) transactions.

-Given a JSON file with transactions that are fraud and not and feature columns, create a web based front-end to enable quick triage of potential new fraud.
+Given a JSON file with transactions that are fraud or not, and other features, create a web based front-end with machine learning back end to enable quick triage of potential new fraud.

+The web front end needs to be usable by a non-technical audience for triaging, and flag each transaction as low, medium or high risk.

+For this case study each team defined the scope of fraud.
+Our team defined events as fraudulent if account type is labeled as: fraudster, fraudulent_event, or fraudster_att.
+We chose not to classify spamm events as fraudulent.

 Web app features:
-Web app registers service at POST /register.
+Registers service at POST /register.
-Web app accepts input records on POST /score endpoint.
+Accepts input records on POST /score endpoint.
-Web app gives triage label: low, medium, high risk.
+Gives triage label: low, medium, high risk.

 Planned work:
 Day 1: EDA, plan approach, model.